pete-usds/nist-control-manipulation/output/IA-3.md

-# IDENTIFICATIONS AND AUTHENTICATION: IA-3
+# IA-3 / Device Identification and Authentication

-# Device Identification and Authentication
+_(IDENTIFICATIONS AND AUTHENTICATION)_

 ## Control Text